-- Include the right stakeholders in your evaluation.
+- Involve the right stakeholders in your evaluation.
 Multiple perspectives are key.

 - Conduct a realistic proof of concept.
 Build the next integration in your queue.

-- Evaluate each solution's ability to handle real-world complexity.
+- Verify the solution's ability to handle real-world complexity.
 Can it do what you need?

 - Ensure that the solution fits your existing tools and processes.
 You probably have enough exceptions already.

 API integration costs can vary greatly.
 Factors that contribute to variability include the following:

 - Team members' skill levels

 You can build API integrations from scratch.
 We often call this the traditional approach to integrations.
 Here are the steps to enable native integrations using the traditional approach: